 - Coconut Snapper Ceviche – Balanced, bright, and finished with jalapeño and avocado.
 If ceviche could flirt, this one did.

-- Guacamole – Dill, cilantro, jalapeños, and basil oil.
+- Guacamole – Dill, cilantro, jalapeños, basil oil.
 Don’t argue.
 Just accept that basil oil belongs in guacamole now.

 - Lobster Fideos – Decadent.
 Creamy.
 Shellfish-rich.
 Went beautifully with the Prickly Pear cocktail I snuck in after my second whiskey.